mokten/StubPlay/README.md

 We recommend enabling stubs as soon as possible - in you main file or App delegate.

+By default: requests/response are saved in the caches/"com.mokten.stubplay" directory.
+Everytime the app is run this directory will be cleared out.

-By default: requests/response are saved in the "com.mokten.stubplay" directory Add a reference folder to your app. ie. "Stub/default", this is where your stubs will be read from
+Add a reference folder to your app. ie. "Stub/default", this is where your stubs will be read from

 ```java